monkeyphp/open-weather-map/README.md

     $weather = $openWeatherMap->getWeather();

 If you created a default instance of OpenWeatherMap, then you will need to supply an array of options when you make the call.

+Remember that you _must_ provide an id, a query or a latitude and longitude value.

     $options = array(
         'query' => 'London,uk',